Mega-Zesty-Yeungs-MZY/zest/fetchingandfiltering.md

 }
 ```

-- Let's say that the dictionary below is the data that we fetch from the backend
+- Let's say that the JSON below is the data that we fetch from the backend
 ```json
 [{"id": 1, "letter": "a"}, {"id": 2, "letter": "b"}, {"id": 3, "letter": "c"}, {"id": 4, "letter": ""}]
 ```